What Is CentOS?

 CentOS is a free and versatile OS based on the popular open-source Linux system.

 This OS is well-suited for hosting resellers and those who prefer a Linux-driven server.

 What Operating System Does Your Web Host Use — and Why Does it Matter?

-One of the many factors that goes into choosing a web host is which operating system (OS) drives your host's servers.
-Generally, you’re going to be deciding between a Windows-driven server, or one running some version of UNIX (or the popular open-source version of UNIX, Linux).
+One of the many factors that should be considered when choosing a web host is which operating system (OS) drives your host's servers.

 That's why it's a good idea to familiarize yourself with what OS options are out there, and how they can affect your hosting experience.

 Unix vs. Windows

 Generally, you're going to be deciding between:

 - A Windows-driven server